 • 2 tablespoons unsalted butter

-• 2 medium leeks, white and pale green parts only rinsed well and medium dice
+• 2 leeks (approx. 6 oz), white and pale green parts only, rinsed well small dice

 • 2 dried bay leaves

-• 2 quarts (8 cups) low sodium chicken broth (or vegetable broth)
+• 2 quarts (8 cups) low sodium chicken or vegetable

 • kosher salt